 The Mexican Federation of Auto Sports (FEMADAC) sanctions the event.
 The Federation issues mandatory Mexican racing licenses to all competitors for an additional $300 USD or so.
 Local car clubs provide volunteer workers in their areas.

 WARNING.
 The Pan-Am is a high-speed auto race, as such it dangerous for all competitors.
-The event requires close attention to safety features in the car, and safe driving at high speed on mountainous roads.
+The event requires close attention to safety features in the car, and prudent driving at high speed on mountainous roads.
 It is highly recommended that all competitors, especially those who have never held a racing license, enroll in one of the several racing schools in the US for a multi-day course leading to a SCCA or vintage racing license, or spend several days at the track in a high-performance driving event.
 Even with this experience, racing on a (closed) public road in Mexico is a unique situation and dangerous to life and limb.
-If you build a race car, make sure you drive at speed on a track at least two days before leaving for Mexico.
+If you build a race car, make sure you drive it 500 miles and at speed on a track at least two days before leaving for Mexico.

 The race starts most days at 7-8:00 AM and ends around 5:00 PM at the day’s destination city.
 A mid-day break for lunch and servicing the cars is included in the daily schedule.
 There is a Drivers’ Meeting each night around 9-10:00 PM.
 Most crews find it necessary to work on their cars in the evening.
 Overnight stops are in major cities (most with airport access) and the hotels are usually first class.